The Untold History of Women in Bourbon: A Guide

 This technique, where a portion of a previous fermentation mash is used to start a new one, is fundamental to maintaining consistency and quality in bourbon.
 Catherine’s recipe showcases the significant impact women had on the foundational practices of bourbon production.
 Her work wasn’t just a family recipe; it was a pioneering step that helped standardize and refine the spirit, influencing distillers for generations to come.

-Who Were Bourbon’s Pioneering Women?
+Who Were the Pioneering Women of Bourbon?

 Long before bourbon became the spirit we know and love, women were at the heart of its creation.
 While history books often credit men with building the industry, a closer look reveals a powerful legacy of female distillers, entrepreneurs, and visionaries who shaped bourbon from the very beginning.
 These women weren’t just standing in the background; they were running distilleries, perfecting recipes, and building empires against incredible odds.
 Their stories are a vital part of bourbon’s heritage, reminding us that resilience and innovation have always been part of the spirit’s DNA.